Responding to a Code Violation Notice

 - Civil Penalty (CP): This is a monetary civil penalty which may be assessed to persons responsible for violations of the Municipal Code.
 Financial penalties of $100, $200 or $500 may be assessed for first, second and third (or subsequent) violations of the code.
 Recipients of a Civil Penalty have the right to have the assessment reviewed administratively or through a formal appeal process.
 Individuals also have the right to appeal the Civil Penalty assessment through the judicial system.

-Please note that compliance with the Municipal Code is the goal of inspection activities.
+Compliance with the Longmont Municipal Code is the goal of inspection activities.
 Code Enforcement staff will make every effort to work with residents to obtain voluntary compliance.
 Extensions of time for correction of violations may be provided by the Code Enforcement Division in cases where good faith efforts are being made to correct the violation.
 Safety and neighborhood impacts will be the primary considerations when requests for extensions are received.

 If compliance is not achieved after warnings and/or Notices of Violation have been issued, Code Enforcement may employ one of these methods to obtain compliance:

-Civil Penalty (CP): This is a monetary civil penalty which may be assessed to persons responsible for violations of the Municipal Code.
+- Civil Penalty (CP): This is a monetary civil penalty which may be assessed to persons responsible for violations of the Municipal Code.
 Financial penalties of $100, $200 or $500 may be assessed for first, second and third (or subsequent) violations of the code.
 Recipients of a Civil Penalty have the right to have the assessment reviewed administratively or through a formal appeal process.
 Individuals also have the right to appeal the Civil Penalty assessment through the judicial system.
+Appeal Civil Penalty Form.